hitoshi-watase/sercrod/docs/reference/directives/methods.md

   - They do not change how `eval_event` falls back to `window`, although using `*methods` keeps usage consistent.
 - Imports only fill missing names.
 They never overwrite existing entries in the scope, data, or previously imported methods.
 - Internal helpers from `_internal_methods` are always available as a last resort, unless you override them via data or `*methods`.
-- There is no special runtime handling for `type="application/nablla-methods"` by itself.
-How you define and attach functions to `window` is up to your application; `*methods` simply imports those global functions into Nablla’s expression scope.
+- There is no special runtime handling for `type="application/sercrod-methods"` by itself.
+How you define and attach functions to `window` is up to your application; `*methods` simply imports those global functions into Sercrod’s expression scope.